Kucherov has goal, 3 assists as Lightning beat Devils 5-1

 Stamkos scored a power-play goal in the first 20 seconds of the third on the first shot that Schneider faced.
 It was Stamkos' ninth of the season.

+Tampa Bay completed a three-game sweep in the season series with the Devils, outscoring them 18-6.

+"Maybe the pucks are bouncing well for one team," said Point, who now has five goals and eight assists in his last five regular season games against New Jersey.
+"They were competing.
+They were finishing their checks.
+We just played well.
+I just think we're getting more familiar with each other.
+That's helping us get the job done."

 NOTES: The Lightning lead the NHL in goals scored (107) and goals per game at 3.9. ...
-Point continued his domination of the Devils and now has five goals and seven assists in his last five regular season contests against New Jersey. ...
 Kucherov had his 84th multipoint game since the start of the 2015-16 season.
 Only Pittsburgh's Sidney Crosby has more during that span with 87.
 It was the 100th multipoint game of Kucherov's career. ...
-Kucherov's scoring streak is just one shy of a career high. ...
-It was the last of three meetings between the two teams this season, with Tampa Bay winning all three.
+Kucherov's scoring streak is just one shy of a career high.

 UP NEXT